raeufroushangar/MICA-Weighted/README.md

 # ECMPIA: Encoding and Clustering Mutations Positional Impact Algorithm

 The ECMPIA algorithm integrates partitioning and clustering methods to capture and analyze the positional impact of mutations (bases and regions) across DNA/RNA/protein sequences.
-It is designed to help researchers identify highly mutated bases and regions, assess their impact based on their positions, and uncover the relationships between mutations in terms of positional impact.
+It is designed to help researchers assess the impact of highly mutated bases and regions based on their positions and uncover the relationships between their positional impacts.

 ## Project Description